sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 there is an interest from the community to learn the technical details.

 The project - called [Cloudbreak](http://docs.cloudbreak.apiary.io/) - will provide a REST API to provision a Hadoop cluster - anywhere.
-The cluster can be hosted on AWS EC22, Azure, physical servers or even your laptop, but always based on the same concept:
+The cluster can be hosted on AWS EC2, Azure, physical servers or even your laptop - we are adding more providers - but always based on the same concept:
 [Apache Ambari](http://ambari.apache.org/) managed [Docker](http://www.docker.com/)
 containers.